Credito Fondiario (Fonspa)

-Credito Fondiario S.p.A. is an Italian bank based in Rome, Italy.
+Credito Fondiario is an Italian bank based in Rome, Italy.
 The bank is specializing in management of non-performing loans.
 Chairman of the board of directors was Piero Gnudi.

 History

 The bank was found in 1898 as Credito Fondiario Sardo (Sardinian Land Credit).
 In 1965 the bank became Credito Fondiario S.p.A., which was owned by Banco di Roma, Banca Commerciale Italiana and Credito Italiano.

 In 1992 Credito Fondiario e Industriale – Fonspa – Istituto per i Finanziamenti a Medio e Lungo Termine S.p.A., which specialized in housing mortgage at that time, was allowed to enter the market of crediting industrial companies, following the criteria in decree N°902/1976.

 The bank was owned by UniCredit and Banca Commerciale Italiana for 24.92% each in 1999.
 In 2000 Fonspa was sold to Morgan Stanley Real Estate Funds.
 In 2006 Morgan Stanley acquired the bank from the fund via subsidiaries.
 The bank was renamed to Fonspa Bank.